compasscreative/Standards/PHP.md

 ### Introduction

 Our projects use the [Reveal](https://github.com/reinink/Reveal) library for views.
 Please see that project for full documentation.
-Reveal is not templating engine, rather is simply makes working with PHP based views easier.
+Reveal is not a templating engine, rather it simply makes working with PHP based views easier.
 We've created the following rules for how our views should be programmed:

 ### Rules

-- Always use the extension `.tpl` for views.
+- Always use the `.tpl` extension for views.
 - Always use `HTML` with inline `PHP`.
 - Never use blocks of `PHP`.
 - Always escape all variables prior to outputting.
-Use the built-in shortcut `$e()`.
+Use the built-in shortcut `$e()` function.
 - Always use short tags `<?`, `<?=` and `?>`.
-- Never use the standard `<?php` tag.
+- Never use the full `<?php` tag.
 - Always use the [alternative syntax for control structures](http://php.net/manual/en/control-structures.alternative-syntax.php).
 - Never use PHP curley brackets.
-- Always have only one statement in a tag each.
+- Always have only one statement in a each tag.
 - Never use the `use` operator.
 - Never access the database layer.
 - Always use the `if` and `foreach` control structures.